Star Ocean: The Last Hope: Development

-On October 11, 2017, Square Enix announced the remastered version of the game for PlayStation 4 and PC with 4K support (PS4 Pro).
-It was released worldwide on November 28, 2017 as a digital only download.
+A remastered version of the game for PlayStation 4 and PC with 4K support (PS4 Pro) was released worldwide in November 2017 as a digital only download.

 Music

 The music for Star Ocean: The Last Hope was composed by Motoi Sakuraba, who has worked on the soundtrack for the previous Star Ocean games and many other games developed by tri-Ace.
 The soundtrack will be released in two parts: